JBenKaplan/Computer-Workbench/README.md

 ---

-- Start your own workbench.
+- Start your own workbench or choose a workbench you'd like to work on.
 - Create a new computer build from different templates or from scratch.
 - Adjust builds as you see fit and add in any parts you desire.